Crash Story File: Jose Padilla’s “Stolen-Valor” Military Claims

 It is my opinion that Padilla did not serve in military service in the Korean War and was not wounded during the Korean War.
 It is my opinion that if he made such claims, as clearly reported by Vallee-Harris, it would constitute an example of what is sometimes termed “stolen valor.”
 That is not a crime, but I believe that if Padilla told such lies it is reprehensible, and certainly further destructive of Padilla's credibility.

-But, since Padilla's advocates, Paola Harris and Jacques Vallee, have recited his purported Korean War service and supposed war wound as part of the portrait of credibility that they disseminated in their book, perhaps the burden should now fall on them to document that they were not deceived– and that they did not, being deceived, mislead their readers.
+Since Padilla's advocates, Paola Harris and Jacques Vallee, have recited his purported Korean service and supposed military-related wound as part of the portrait of credibility that they disseminated in their book, the burden falls on them to document that they were not deceived– and that they did not, being deceived, mislead their readers.